Parks and Gardens

 There’s no better (and cleaner) way to see the city than from two wheels!
 Go for a spin with Belfast Bike Tours and take in top landmarks including Titanic Belfast, the Big Fish, Belfast City Hall and Botanic Gardens, all while hearing little known facts about the city.
 You’ll also have a chance to stop at St George’s Market and sample tasty, local produce.

 There are a host of walking tours to choose from in Belfast, and each is as low impact and good for the environment as the next.
-Explore our maritime history on the free, self-guided Titanic Trail or choose a specialised guided tour such as Titanic Food Tours, If Building Could Talk tour or DC Tours.
+Explore our maritime history on the free, self-guided Titanic Trail or choose a specialised guided tour such as If Building Could Talk tours or DC Tours.

 Jurys Inn Belfast is a member of the Green Tourism Business Scheme and the hotel is committed to reducing the environmental impact of their operations through pro-active environmental and social policies.
 Jurys Inn Belfast is right in the heart of the city centre, making it the ideal base for exploring the city.

 Belfast is a walkable city and many of our landmarks and districts are within walking distance from the city centre.
 If you’re venturing further out, grab a low-emission taxi or use public transport.

 Over 60% of Value Cabs’ fleet is now low-emission and you can request a low-emission vehicle in advance, promising a more environmentally-friendly way to get around the city.

 Hop on a Translink Glider service that runs from the west to the east of the city, or use the Metro bus services to get to and from the city centre from just about anywhere in Belfast.
 The NI Rail service is perfect for exploring greater Belfast, Lisburn, Bangor or for venturing to the Causeway Coast.